maine seed potatoes

 Adirondack Red- All red (red flesh, red skin) that is an early-mid season, high-yielding variety, very high in antioxidants.
 It has moderate resistance to scab and can be susceptible to silver scurf.

-Goldrush - Mid season smooth tuber with few external and internal defects; higher yield than Burbank; resistant to common scab, verticillium wilt, blackspot and silver scurf but somewhat susceptible to common potato viruses.
+Goldrush - (NOT CERTIFIED SEED, lower pricing) Mid season smooth tuber with few external and internal defects; higher yield than Burbank; resistant to common scab, verticillium wilt, blackspot and silver scurf but somewhat susceptible to common potato viruses.
 Great flavor (Not state certified seed, lower price, please ask)

 Caribou - Named after the city of Caribou in Aroostook County, this 2015 University of Maine release was bred for cool climates.
 Excellent for baking, frying or mashing.
 Moderate yields of very attractive, oval-to-oblong, russeted tubers that store well.
 Shape is generally more elongated than Goldrush.
 Resistant to golden nematode race Ro1; moderately resistant to common scab and Verticillium wilt.
 Vigorous plants produce good yields of large oblong russet potatoes.
 Tubers can get very large.
 Has an exceptionally low instance of hollow heart, a common problem of most russets.